Makita 18 in. 18-Volt X2 (36-Volt) LXT Lithium-Ion Cordless Walk Behind Push Lawn Mower Kit with 4 Batteries (4.0 Ah)

 Lithium and its compounds have several industrial applications, including heat-resistant glass and ceramics, lithium grease lubricants, flux additives for iron, steel and aluminium production, lithium metal batteries, and lithium-ion batteries.
 These uses consume more than three-quarters of lithium production.

 Lithium is present in biological systems in trace amounts.
-It has no established metabolic function.
+It has no established metabolic function in humans.
 Lithium-based drugs are useful as a mood stabilizer and antidepressant in the treatment of mental illness such as bipolar disorder.

 A mower is a person or machine that cuts (mows) grass or other plants that grow on the ground.
 Usually mowing is distinguished from reaping, which uses similar implements, but is the traditional term for harvesting grain crops, e.g. with reapers and combines.